-The Company will evaluate the impact of the amendments once they become applicable.
+The Company will evaluate the impact of these amendments when they become effective.

 IAS 21 The Effects of Changes in Foreign Exchange Rates - Lack of exchangeability

 The amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates specify how an entity should assess whether a currency is exchangeable and how it should determine a spot rate when exchangeability is lacking.